-The city of Athens is located in Limestone County in North Alabama surrounded by nearby cities of Madison, Huntsville, Decatur and Florence.
-The city of Athens is comprised of an approximate population of 22,000 people.
+The city of Athens is located in Limestone County in North Alabama surrounded by the nearby cities of Madison, Huntsville, Decatur, and Florence.
+The city of Athens is comprised of an approximate population of 23,000 people.
 The demographic makeup of Athens is 77% White, 17% Black, 4%Hispanic and 2% other races (Asian, American Indian, Pacific Islander, or two or more races).
-According to the 2010 Census, the median income for a household in the city of Athens was $45,827.00.
+According to the 2010 Census, the median income for a household in the city of Athens is recorded as $45,827.00

-Unique features of Athens are the small town atmosphere in such close proximity to large cities.
+A distinguishing feature unique to Athens is the small town atmosphere in contrast to the close proximity to large cities.
 Athens High School is the only high school that serves the community of Athens.
-It is part of the sense of the community.
-Community activities, such as Art on the Square, Grease Festival, and Camp Hope work with student organizations at AHS for community service.
+Because of this small town atmosphere, students have ample opportunity to work with community organizations and engage in worthwhile community service.